liferay/sko-2025/exercises/SKO 2025 - Technical Clinic Exercises.md

 ## Exercise 3a: Preparing Clarity's Distributor Management App Payload

-Here, you'll package the Distributor Management app's exported resources into a client extension project and create a batch payload from the object definition file.
+Here, you'll package the distributor management app's exported resources into a client extension project and create a batch payload from the object definition file.

 1. Open a file explorer and navigate to the `exercises/exercise-3/` folder in your course workspace.